jofas/map_macro/README.md

 // memory, therefore being mutated as well assert_eq!(*shared_vec[1].borrow(), 1);

-// the `vec_no_clone` macro does not clone the object created by the
+// the `vec_no_clone!` macro does not clone the object created by the
 // first expression but instead calls the expression for each element
 // in the vector, creating two independent objects, each with their
 // own address in memory